Ben Niemann: Tennessee Titans

 On April 17, 2023, Niemann signed with the Tennessee Titans.
 He was waived on August 29, 2023.

 Denver Broncos

 On September 1, 2023, Niemann was signed to the practice squad of the Denver Broncos.
 He was promoted to the active roster on October 30.
 In seven games for Denver, he logged two combined tackles and only played on special teams.

 Detroit Lions

 On June 10, 2024, Niemann signed with the Detroit Lions.

 New York Jets

 On September 23, 2025, Niemann was signed to the New York Jets' practice squad.
 He was released by New York on September 30.

+Los Angeles Rams

+On January 6, 2026, Niemann was signed to the Los Angeles Rams' practice squad.

 Personal life

 His father is currently the Assistant Defensive Line Coach and Defensive Recruiting Coordinator for Iowa and had previously served as the Defensive Coordinator at Rutgers and Northern Illinois and as the head coach at Simpson College.
-He has a younger brother, Nick Niemann, who currently plays linebacker for the Houston Texans.
+He has a younger brother, Nick Niemann, who currently plays linebacker for the Green Bay Packers.